usbarmory/go-boot/README.md

 Operation
 =========

-The default operation is to present an UEFI shell and its help, the <enter>
-shortcut boots the Arch Linux default UAPI entry at `\loader\entries\arch.conf`.
+The default operation is to present an UEFI shell and its help, the ⏎ shortcut boots the Arch Linux default UAPI entry at `\loader\entries\arch.conf`.

 ```
 Shell> go-boot.efi